You know, people ask me all the time a lot of things because I'm, well, I'm one of the world's foremost experts.

 Anyway, we'll be back.

-Here is uh Eric in Wilmington, Delaware.
+Here is Eric in Wilmington, Delaware.

-Your next sir, it's great to have you on the EIB network.
+It's great to have you on the EIB network.

 Hi.

-Hi, Russ.
+Hi, Rush.

-But unlike Chamberlain, who um was misguided and um thought Britain Britain was a um justified country.
+But unlike Chamberlain, who was misguided and thought Britain was a justified country, we have Obama who thinks we're an unjust country.

-And um, we just missed that today because we have a president that thinks we're an unjust country.
+And we just missed that today because we have a president that thinks we're an unjust country.

 That's exactly right.

-I think that is as well stated next to what I've said, of course, as I've ever heard anybody say it.
+I think that is as well stated, next to what I've said, of course, as I've ever heard anybody say it.

 And factually, everything that Eric says there is right.

-You didn't get anywhere near it, you didn't get close to it.
+You didn't get anywhere near it.

 By the way, I remembered the first time I heard Obama say that, and it was about Afghanistan when he was talking about extending our stay in Afghanistan in 2009.

-That is when Obama said that we were saddled or some such thing with this concept of victory that that was setting us back.
+That is when Obama said that we were saddled or some such thing with this concept of victory, that that was setting us back.

 He didn't like all this talk of winning.